The Palace Theatre, Swansea- a history of variety (in production 2022)

 A film about the Palace Theatre in Swansea, with appearances from the following:

-The Palace Theatre first opened its door in 1888.
-The wonders of the World poured into Swansea via this building.
-Ethiopian singers, French jugglers and comedians of all colours took to the stage.
-Performers brought animals to Swansea never seen before- snakes, fighting bears, snakes wrapped around a Persian woman, exotic birds and even Elephants.
-Pioneering people of all races and backgrounds went through that door to sing, contort and dance.
+The Palace first opened her door on Christmas Eve 1888 and the wonders of the World poured into Swansea.
+Marie Lloyd came to sing, French jugglers and comedians of all colours took to the stage.
+Performers brought animals that had never been seen in Swansea before; elephants, kangaroos, even fighting bears jostled alongside exotic women with snakes.
+Pioneering people of all races and backgrounds sang, contorted and danced.

-The Palace Theatre survived the Nazi bombings in 1941 which devastated Swansea town centre.
-It was saved from dereliction in 1952 by an infamous Coronation street actress, then settled into old age as a Bingo hall.
-But the 1980s arrived and the Palace became a notorious Gay club.
-Then the DJ's got hold of it, opening up to tens of thousands of people to party the night away until the Palace finally closed in 2007.
+The Palace survived the Nazi bombings in 1941, which devastated Swansea town centre.
+It was saved from dereliction in 1952 by a Coronation street actress, then settled into middle age as a Bingo hall.
+But the 1980s arrived and the Palace became a safe space for lesbian, gay, bisexual, and transgender people.
+Then the DJ's got hold of it, opening up to thousands of people to party the night away until the Palace finally closed in 2007.

-The Palace is being renovated in 2022-23, so this film will be released to coincide with the re-opening.
+The Palace is currently being renovated and this film will be released to coincide with the re-opening in 2024

 If you, any family or friends have memories about their experiences at the Palace and are willing to share, please get in touch below